-This pledge is delivered through our commitment to clinical excellence, technical innovation and outstanding patient care in our centers of excellence: The Heart Center of Excellence, the Comprehensive Cancer Center, the Orthopedic Center of Excellence, as well as our Level 1 Trauma Center and the Broward Health Children’s Hospital.
+This pledge is delivered through our commitment to clinical excellence, technical innovation and outstanding patient care in our centers of excellence: The Heart Center of Excellence, the Comprehensive Cancer Center, the Orthopedic Center of Excellence, as well as our Level 1 Trauma Center and the Salah Foundation Children’s Hospital Broward Health.
 Broward Health Medical Center, the flagship hospital of Broward Health, has been providing healthcare to the community since 1938 and have expanded its services to meet the growing demand of the county and city.

 The Office of Graduate Medical Education

 The Broward Health Office of Graduate Medical Education exists to provide the central administrative services to support all of our residency training programs, faculty, residents, and students.
 The Office of GME is responsible for accreditation support for the institution and for the training programs.
 This includes ensuring compliance with ACGME Institutional and Program requirements, AOA Institutional and Program requirements,l and CODA Program requirements.

 John E. Delzell, Jr., MD, MSPH serves as the Broward Health Vice President and Designated Institutional Officer.
 Dr. Delzell co-chairs the Graduate Medical Education Committee (GMEC) and is responsible for all medical education training at Broward Health.
 Thomas Brown, DO serves as the Director of Osteopathic Medical Education and the DME for Broward Health.
 Krystal Rajkumar, MHA serves as the Director of Graduate Medical Education for Broward Health.